stubblychin/stubblychin.github.io/src/improv/improv-south-wales.md

 Improv South Wales is an Improv workshop based in Carmarthen, Carmarthenshire.

+Would you like to:

+- meet new people
+- be silly
+- play make believe
+- play fun group games
+- make up characters
+- create stories together
-Would you like to meet new people, be silly, play make believe, play fun group games, make up characters, create stories together, or just have a laugh?
+- or just have a laugh?

-Have you seen shows like Whose line is it anyway?
-Mock the Week, Ben Schwartz and Friends, or Paul Merton's Impro Chums and thought “that looks fun”?
+Have you seen shows like *Whose Line is it Anyway?*, *Mock the Week*, *Ben Schwartz and Friends*, or *Paul Merton's Impro Chums* and thought “that looks fun”?

-Why not try improvised comedy aka **improv**!?
+Why not try improvised theatre and comedy aka **improv**!?

 See our latest class dates: EVENTBRITE LINK